 What Are Our Children Learning?

 On Oct.
-5 at 6:59 am, President Trump was tweeting to the nation regarding fake news.
-Around the same time Kenneth Young was placing orange cones at the Chrysler Elementary School drive way preparing for another school day.
-Mr. Young is the president of the Chrysler Elementary School’s Dad Club in the City of Detroit, and along with other hard-working fathers, these men are bringing a sense of dignity and order to a street in America.
+5, 2017 at 6:59 am, President Trump was tweeting to the nation regarding fake news.
+Around the same time, Kenneth Young was placing orange cones at the Chrysler Elementary School drive way preparing for another school day.
+Mr. Young is the president of the Chrysler Elementary School’s Dad Club in the City of Detroit and, along with other hard-working fathers, these men are bringing a sense of dignity and order to a street in America.

 Trump and Young are two men under one nation, but on opposite poles of the country’s spectrum.
 The President is wealthy, meanwhile Young works.
 The President divides in hopes of conquering.
 Young conquers with the hope of uniting.
 Trump is making America a more chaotic place while Young and his comrades, Travis Turner and Rueben Washington, just to name a few, are making America a better place.

-On any given Saturday or Sunday Young can be found with his ten year old son and some of the safety patrollers biking around Mid-town and Downtown Detroit.
-He does this on his personal time, and when Sheila Bowen, who has a nephew on the safety patrol, asked Young why he did this, he said.
-“I have to do what’s in my heart.”
+On any given Saturday or Sunday, Young can be found with his 10-year-old son and some of the safety patrollers biking around Mid-town and Downtown Detroit.
+He does this on his personal time.
+When Sheila Bowen, who has a nephew on the safety patrol, asked Young why he did this, he said: “I have to do what’s in my heart.”

 The Southern Poverty Law Center reports that Trump’s administration is producing a novel level of fear and anxiety among children of color and inflaming racial and ethnic tensions in the classroom.
 Many students worry about being deported.
 Teachers have also noted an increase in bullying, harassment, and intimidation of students whose races, religions, or nationalities had been the verbal targets of Trump’s candidacy.